ryandefea/React-Portfolio/README.md

 10:00 - 11:00 find reference for turn a python file into a .exe file.
 I want to do this so a small personal project I made can be downloaded from my portfolio page. https://www.geeksforgeeks.org/convert-python-script-to-exe-file/ 11:00 - 1:15 rearrange header section to include about me place holder text.
 Its really janky right now and the formatting is off but I will come back and fix this later.
+2:00 - 2:20 research how add telegram in contact section.
+2:20 telegram is now implemented into contact section.